 According to article 45 of new Brussels I (article 34 of old Brussels I), the French court will examine the foreign judgment for its compliance with public policy.
-The term 'public policy', as used in article 45 has to be interpreted as international public policy that is based on a more limited understanding of the term compared to the notion of general French public policy.
-In its decisions Hoffmann/Krieg (4 February 1988) and Krombach (28 March 2000), the European Court of Justice affirmed that the notion of public policy in Brussels I has to be interpreted autonomously (ie, not according to French private international law).
+The term 'public policy' as used in article 45 has to be interpreted as international public policy that is based on a more limited understanding of the term compared to the notion of general French public policy.
+In its judgments in Hoffmann/Krieg (Case C-145/86, 4 February 1988) and Krombach, the CJEU affirmed that the notion of public policy in Brussels I has to be interpreted autonomously (ie, not according to French private international law).

-Nevertheless, international public policy, as well as French private international law, also includes a procedural notion; therefore the French court examines the regularity of the prior procedure (independence and impartiality of the court, right to be heard, right of equal treatment and right to a fair trial) as under French private international law.
+Nevertheless, international public policy, as well as French private international law, also includes a procedural notion; therefore, the French court examines the regularity of the prior procedure (independence and impartiality of the court, right to be heard, right of equal treatment and right to a fair trial) as under French private international law.